Diversity and no arbitrage: Conditional full support; extension of a result of Pakkanen

-The conditional full support of $X$ follows from the observation that $(X_u)_{u\in[s,T]}$ under the regular version of its conditional law given $\F_s$ is an \ito/ process on the time interval $[s,T]$ satisfying the assumptions of Theorem \ref{thm:cfs}.
+The conditional full support of $X$, that is Theorem \ref{thm:CFS}, follows from the observation that $(X_u)_{u\in[s,T]}$ under the regular version of its conditional law given $\F_s$ is an \ito/ process on the time interval $[s,T]$ satisfying the assumptions of Theorem \ref{thm:cfs}.

 As it is observed in \cite{MR2731340}, under the assumption of Theorem \ref{thm:cfs}, it is enough to consider the case when $\mu=0$, $X_0=0$ and $G$ is an open ball around the identically zero function.
 This is the content of Proposition \ref{prop:new} below.
-When $\mu=0$ and $X_0=0$ the process $X$ is a martingale starting from zero, whose quadratic variation process $\q{X}_t=\int_0^t a_tdt$ satisfies
+When $\mu=0$ and $X_0=0$ the process $X$ is a martingale starting from zero, whose quadratic variation process $\q{X}_t=\int_0^t a_t\d t$ satisfies

 Here $I_d$ is the identity matrix of dimension $d$.

 We can also assume that $X$ is defined on $[0,\infty)$ although in Theorem \ref{thm:cfs} it is defined only on $[0,T]$.
 We can simply extend it using an independent $d$ dimensional Brownian motion $B$, by the formula